 We understand that dental and oral health affect a person’s overall wellbeing.
-As a family and emergency dental clinic, we ensure that our patients are comfortable and calm.
+As an emergency dental clinic, we ensure that our patients are comfortable and calm.
 With multiple sedation options available, we can ease the pain and traumatic experience while fixing the tooth.

 Monday: 12:00 – 8:00 pm

 Tuesday: 9:00 – 4:00 pm